 Welcome to Paradise Hills Community Preschool.
-Our School is community owned and operated by the parents of current students.
+Our school is community owned and operated by the parents of current students.
 This preschool has been in this community since 1966.
 It was originally a kindergarten before APS incorporated kindergartens into their system.
 At that time, it was made into a community preschool.
 The original teacher moved after a few years, and the preschool was left in the capable hands of Marlene Lacy who continued as the director.
 She retired after her nineteenth year.
-Our consultant to the preschool, Mrs. Barbara Lindsey, oversaw the operation of the preschool for 23 years.
-Our current co-teachers and directors, Mrs. Good and Ms. Natalie, have been with the preschool a combination of nine years.
+In 1997, Mrs. Barbara Lindsey oversaw the operation of the preschool until 2019.
+Our current co-teachers and directors are Mrs. Tina Good and Ms. Natalie Chacon, who have been with the preschool since 2014.
 If you have had any previous experience with the preschool, you may notice changes.
 Some of these are reflected in tuition changes, others in the equipment and environment.
 We believe that both changes and long standing traditions are for the good of the children and the community.
 We are proud of the fine reputation that has been established throughout the years the school has been in operation.
 With the support of concerned and involved parents, the high quality of education will continue.

 Philosophy Statement from the Co-Teachers/Directors

-We believe that children are distinct and evolving individuals with budding potential and scientific capacities.
+We believe that children are distinct and evolving individuals with budding potential and promising capacities.
 As learners, explores, and creators, children define themselves step by step.
 We believe that children can be provided exploratory environments, multiple social settings, and developmental areas that establish a sure foundation for future education growth and achievement.